WSU-janderson/project6-multiset-design-trekker-8472/README.md

     pros can set army cap; limited types of troops; not given as a specific type on the pdf, may be more unique cons not given as a specific type on the pdf, may be more unique

+Different possibilities for the Data Structure
+    Sequence: more or less a linked list: each change will have to iterate through the array to edit the appropriate one Hash table: unique ID per unit can limit size to total possible Unit count AVLTree cannot be a binary search tree in this instance easily; not the best to do

+Intro:

+    Working with a data multiset to create the basis to store something viable for a game, I chose to work with the idea of a real time strategy game (RTS).